 For decades, many American companies based their electronics manufacturing overseas because of reduced labor costs, less expensive raw materials, and tax benefits.
-However, recent changes—such as increased shipping costs, the Russia-Ukraine war, rising costs of foreign labor, and delivery delays—have prompted many companies to pivot and actively search for a US PCB manufacturer.
+However, recent changes—such as increased shipping costs, fluctuating tariffs, rising costs of foreign labor, and delivery delays—have prompted many companies to pivot and actively search for a US PCB manufacturer.

-But it’s not just shipping woes and geopolitical instability that are giving CEOs reasons to reshore.
-Read on to discover eight reasons why American companies are coming home.
+But it’s not just geopolitical instability and tariffs that are giving CEOs reasons to reshore.
+Read on to discover seven reasons why American companies are coming home.

 A large cargo ship, loaded with containers, at sea